Foundry metal prototypes plastic prototype low volume production metal casting prototype die castings rubber plaster molding kirksite

 Can be varied, depending on foam used, to offer a variety of insulation properties.

-A variety of materials are available which offer a range of insulating and mechanical properties with 94V-0.
+A variety of materials are available that offer a range of insulating and mechanical properties with 94V-0.

 Detailed specification sheets are available on request (email requests to sales@armstrongmold.com)